day8/re-frame/docs/Flows.md

 And of course, a task which seems complex may just be a chain of simple tasks.

 One relatable example is that of trying to maintain cascading error states.
 Imagine your UI has a validation rule: `start date` must be before `end date`.
 After the user changes either value, the error state must be calculated.
-This is used to determine if the `submit` button is enabled or not, and if an error message is displayed or not.
+The result indicates whether to enable the submit button or display an error message.

-Now, imagine your UI has many validation rules, and an error state must be calculated for each of them.
+Now, imagine your UI has many validation rules, each with its own error state.
 In this case, the submit button state is a secondary calculation which combines these error states.
 Cascading, derived values.

 Data flows from the leaves (what the user entered), through intermediate nodes (error predicate functions), through to the root (submit button state).
 Both the intermediate values and the root value are important.